 Permanent Work From Home

-Hey everyone we are back with another important and helpful blog post.
-This one is certainly important cause it is linked with all of our livelihoods.
+Hey everyone, we are back with another important and helpful blog post.
+This one is certainly important because it is linked with all of our livelihoods.
 Recently you must have heard of the phrase permanent work from home or remote work.
 This is what we are going to talk about today.
 Remote work or permanent work from home as we know it is a bad idea for the long term.

 Expectation VS Reality Of Work From Home

 Yes, permanent work from home has some perks, but these are short-term, and the grass is always greener on the other side type of things.
 I will write from my own experiences, and I apologize in advance if any employee or employer gets offended because of the opinions and experiences I write in the post.
 I am not pointing out anybody, but I am just stating the facts and what they will lead to in general.
 Experiences can vary from person to person and company to company.
 So let’s see what you get from this predicament we call permanent work from home.